VIDEO LINK CLICK HERE

-Contributing to our great sport at a level far beyond the scope of just competition, and in a selfless manner that must be revered, Rebecca left an indelible mark on kiteboarding as a lifestyle.
+Contributing to our awesome sport at a level far beyond the scope of just competition, and in a selfless manner that must be revered, Rebecca left an indelible mark on kiteboarding as a lifestyle.
 A subtle yet strong shaping of what everyone knows as kiteboarding today.
 Among other efforts Rebecca campaigned tirelessly to introduce more girls to kiteboarding, and grew a benchmark instruction and tours business traqua.com when she was not competing.
 A large chunk of her time was spent encouraging and promoting kiters and kiting around Australia.
 Legitimizing the fledgeling sport and access, proving it was not just for crazies and gung ho gymnasts.
 Retiring in 2004 satisfied to have reached the pinnacle of our sport it is always a priviledge to hear about her fascinating experiences, a breif outline of which are below.